 In 2020, a report from carmagazine.co.uk had revealed several details about the Polestar 3 and Polestar 4 projects.
 The next models have not only Tesla products but Audi, BMW, and Mercedes-Benz models in their sight.
-To stay ahead of the competition, the company may equip upcoming models with high-end technology features, including but not limited to Level 4 autonomous driving.
+To stay ahead of the competition, the company may equip upcoming models with high-end technology features, including but not limited to Level 4 autonomous driving in a phased manner.

 The Polestar 3, the brand’s third model, will be an electric SUV carrying the design philosophy previewed by the Polestar Precept concept.
 It will go up against the likes of Audi e-tron, BMW iX, and Tesla Model X. As for the pricing, Thomas Ingelath, CEO, Polestar, has indicated that the Polestar 3 will slot between the Polestar 2 and the Polestar 1, hinting at a sub-100,000 EUR positioning for the full variant range.